 Restaurant disclosure of food allergens: Analysis and economic implications – A Bryan Endres, Renata Endres, Marinela Krstinić Nižić, 2021 (sagepub.com)

 Bounds of Agritourism: Defining the Bounds of Booming Agritourism – farmdoc daily (illinois.edu)

 Dr. Endres received his J.D. at the University of Illinois, an M.A. from Bowie State university and his B.S. at the U.S. Military Academy.

 Leslie Duram is a Professor of Geography at Southern Illinois University at Carbondale and Director of the Environmental Studies Program since 2012.
-She was a Fulbright Scholar to the National University of Ireland at Galway.
-An accomplished researcher, she’s explored organic farming systems and environmental sustainability in her academic and professional life.
-With more than 40 journal articles and peer-reviewed publications to her credit, her academic range encompasses local food, alternative agriculture, environmental education, sustainability, water quality, and grassroots participation in environmental management.
+She is a Fulbright Scholar and conducts research on organic farming systems and environmental sustainability.
+With more than 50 journal articles and peer-reviewed publications to her credit, her academic range encompasses local food, alternative agriculture, environmental education, sustainability, water quality, and grassroots participation in environmental management.
 A frequent lecturer, writer, and speaker, Duram shares her commitment to sustainable food systems development with students, researchers and farmers across the planet.
-She is the author of Good Growing: Why Organic Farming Works (2005) and editor books on sustainability: America Goes Green: An Encyclopedia of Eco-Friendly Culture in the United States (2013), Encyclopedia of Organic, Sustainable and Local Food (2010) and Environmental Geography: People and the Environment (2018).

 She received her Ph.D. in Geography from University of Colorado, her MA in Geography from Kansas State University and B.A. in International Studies from Wichita State University.